German precision: WATCH controlled DEMOLITION of Mülheim-Kärlich nuclear plant tower

 Then, one-by-one, roughly half of the tower’s internal supports were slowly removed using remote-controlled excavators before the final controlled demolition was carried out at approximately 2:25 pm local time.

-The plant that was shut down in September 1988 but the full decommissioning and demolition process proved rather lengthy in the end.
+The plant was shut down in September 1988, after only three-years in operation, but the full decommissioning and demolition process proved rather lengthy in the end.

 Like this story?
 Share it with a friend!